 All legal terms about data ownership and management can be red in our legal page on our website.
 Check the legal link at the bottom of each page of our website to get more details on this.

 Savics provides you with automated reports with all your collected results for a given period of time, covering a specific region.
-You customize the periodicity (mensually, quaterly, annually) and the region focused (local, regional, national).
+You customize the periodicity (monthly, quarterly, annually) and the region focused (local, regional, national).
 The reports are generated in a .xlsx (Microsoft Excel) format file.

-DataToCare Capture is written in Java and works on a PC (Windows) or Mac (macOS).
+DataToCare desktop is written in Java and works on a PC (Windows or Linux) or Mac (macOS).
 The database is currently in Couchbase.

 Yes, of course.
 In today's world of portable devices, this is a must.
 DataToCare has a responsive design.
-The DataToCare Capture and DataToCare Analytics views will adapt themselves automatically to the mobile device screen size you are using.
+The DataToCare views will adapt themselves automatically to the mobile device screen size you are using.

 If you encounter design issues, this might be due to the fact that your browser doesn't support HTML5/CSS3.
 To overcome this problem, we suggest you to use Google Chrome as default browser when you work with DataToCare.